-- agreement The secondment constitutes an independent contract of service in respect of employment of the seconded personnel with the Indian company (though the contract as such is between the Indian company and the foreign company). - Although the foreign company is the employer of the personnel in a legal sense, the Indian company can be considered as the "economic employer", as it is the Indian company which actually controls the services of the seconded personnel in terms of the secondment agreement and the salary is met / borne by it. - Certain clauses in the secondment agreement dealing with duties and obligations of the personnel seconded (which include acting as an officer or authorized signatory or nominee or in any other lawful personal capacity for the Indian company) as well as the clause relating to indemnification would typically not feature in a contract for rendition of technical services. - The salary paid to the seconded personnel has been subjected to withholding tax and accordingly, the Indian company was not liable to deduct tax on the reimbursement representing the salary cost of the seconded personnel (payable to the foreign company).
+- The secondment agreement constitutes an independent contract of service in respect of employment of the seconded personnel with the Indian company (though the contract as such is between the Indian company and the foreign company). - Although the foreign company is the employer of the personnel in a legal sense, the Indian company can be considered as the "economic employer", as it is the Indian company which actually controls the services of the seconded personnel in terms of the secondment agreement and the salary is met / borne by it. - Certain clauses in the secondment agreement dealing with duties and obligations of the seconded personnel (which include acting as an officer or authorized signatory or nominee or in any other lawful personal capacity for the Indian company) as well as the clause relating to indemnification common outdo on Royalty and rees for recrimed Services would typically not feature in a contract for rendition of technical services.
+The salary paid to the seconded personnel has been subjected to withholding tax and accordingly, the Indian company was not liable to deduct tax on the reimbursement representing the salary cost of the seconded personnel (payable to the foreign company).
 DDIT v/s Tekmark Global Solutions LLC [2010] (131 TTJ 173) (Mumbai ITAT) In the facts of the case, a foreign company had deputed its personnel to an Indian company (based on specific requirements of the Indian company).
 The salary of the deputed personnel was being paid by the foreign company and cross charged to the Indian company without any mark up.
 The ITAT inter alia held that the actual salary of the deputed personnel recovered from the Indian company is only a "reimbursement" of salary payable by the Indian company (advanced as such by the foreign company).
-In arriving at the above conclusion, the ITAT relied on the following observations - • The personnel work under the control and supervision of the Indian company.
+In arriving at the above conclusion, the ITAT relied on the following observations - The personnel work under the control and supervision of the Indian company.
 For all practical purposes, the personnel are employees of the Indian company.
-Further, the foreign company has no control over the activities or the work to be performed by the personnel. • The Indian company has the right to remove the personnel from service. • What the foreign company recovered from the Indian company was the actual salary payable to the deputed personnel.
+Further, the foreign company has no control over the activities or the work to be performed by the personnel.
+The Indian company has the right to remove the personnel from service.
+What the foreign company recovered from the Indian company was the actual salary payable to the deputed personnel.
+These would clearly show that the deputation cannot be treated as a part of any "technical services" to be rendered by the foreign company to the Indian company.